anastasiya-zhyrnova/training/README.md

 Learning new things here

-Small change to make a little test of Git
+Small change to make a test of my Git configuration